antrea-io/antrea/docs/multicluster/user-guide.md

 when applying or downloading an Antrea YAML manifest.

-Multi-cluster Services require an Antrea Multi-cluster Gateway to be set up in each member cluster, so the Multi-cluster Service traffic can be routed across clusters by the Gateways.
+Multi-cluster Services require an Antrea Multi-cluster Gateway to be set up in each member cluster, so the multi-cluster Service traffic can be routed across clusters by the Gateways.
 To support Multi-cluster Gateways, `antrea-agent` must be deployed with the `Multicluster` feature enabled in a member cluster.
 You can set the following configuration parameters in `antrea-agent.conf` of the Antrea